-"How To Choose New Flooring Like A Pro"
+How To Choose New Flooring Like A Pro!

 Carpet | Pad | Installation | LVP | Forms | Best Dealers

-How Much DoesNew Carpet Cost?
+How Much Does New Carpet Cost?

+How Much Should I Spend on New Carpet?The more you spend, the better grade of carpet you will get.
+That's assuming you buy from a reputable carpet store.
 If you spend too little, your carpet might wear out too fast.
 Spend too much and you will be paying more than is necessary.

 What grade of carpet will meet your needs and goals.
-To reveal how much you need to spend, start by taking my free Carpet Foot Traffic Test.
+To reveal how much you need to spend, start by taking my free Carpet Foot-Traffic Test.

 Installation prices vary depending on many factors including what part of the country you live in, how difficult your project is and what style and grade of carpet you select.

-Carpet Cost vs. Longevity Average Carpet Only Prices Shown, Not Including Pad or Install
+Carpet Cost vs. LongevityAverage Carpet Only Prices Shown, Not Including Pad or Install

-Proper Carpet care and maintenance can greatly extend your carpet's life span.
+Proper Carpet care and maintenance can also greatly extend your carpet's life span.
 Visit my Carpet Care Guide to learn how to make your carpet last years longer.

 On the other hand, if you buy the highest quality carpet and don't take care of it, it will certainly wear out faster than you might expect.

-Most homeowners experience some degree of "sticker shock" when they discover how much new carpet is going to cost.
-The total price with pad and installation will be higher than most expect.
+Carpet, Padding and Installation CostMost homeowners experience some degree of "sticker shock" when they discover how much new carpet is going to cost.
+The total price with pad and installation will be higher than most folks expect.

 You might need to save up more money before you purchase new carpet.
 You might consider completing your project in two or more stages.